-Optimizing Garbage Collection - Why G1GC is the Best Choice for ActiveMQ
+Why G1GC is the Best Choice for Garbage Collection in ActiveMQ

 In general, it is recommended that a Java application’s JVM garbage collection settings be left alone.
-The JVM in most cases does a good job of selecting proper garbage collection algorithms, and tweaking this configuration turns off the automatic cleaning ergonomics, usually resulting in decreased or sub-optimal garbage collection performance.
+The JVM in most cases does a good job of selecting proper garbage collection algorithms.
+And tweaking this configuration turns off the automatic cleaning ergonomics.
+This can result in decreased or sub-optimal garbage collection performance.

-A Java Message Oriented Middleware solution like ActiveMQ is always the exception to this rule.
+A Java message oriented middleware solution like ActiveMQ is always the exception to this rule.
 Message Oriented Middleware tends to create many small, short-lived objects inside the JVM.
-This means that most objects will reside in the JVM heap’s “New” or “Eden” area of memory, and that the potential for memory fragmentation increases significantly.
+This means that most objects will reside in the JVM heap’s “New” or “Eden” area of memory.
+The potential for memory fragmentation increases significantly.
 The specific behavior of Message Oriented Middleware lends itself to different object patterns and behavior than seen in other Java applications.

 First, reducing the duration of a garbage collection pause can mean the difference between a buggy and unstable message delivery system and a solid, long-running one.
 With so many messages coming in and out of the broker, especially in a high-frequency messaging environment, even short disruptions can cause message backlog.
 The point of ActiveMQ is to be a stable and fast mechanism for moving data around an infrastructure, and it should never be the bottleneck to this work.

 Second, the memory usage of the broker itself should be consistent, avoiding fragmentation and therefore reducing the probability of an out-of-memory condition, so that a broker can run for months or even years at a time without interruption.

 G1GC helps to accomplish these goals by partitioning the JVM heap into segments — or “buckets” as they are often called — of like objects.

 Partitioning the heap this way allows for several efficiency optimizations: